zincio/apidocs/source/includes/_orders.md

-billing_address | Object | An [address object](#address-object) for the person associated with the credit card payment_method | Object |A [payment method](#payment-method-object) object containing payment information for the order retailer_credentials | Object | A [retailer credentials](#retailer-credentials-object) object for logging into the retailer with a preexisting account
+billing_address | Object | An [address object](#address-object) for the person associated with the credit card payment_method | Object |A [payment method](#payment-method-object) object containing payment information for the order retailer_credentials | Object | A [retailer credentials](#retailer-credentials-object) object for logging into the retailer with a preexisting account is_gift | Boolean | Whether or not this order should be placed as a gift.
+Typically, retailers will exclude the price of the items on the receipt if this is set. max_price | Number | The maximum price in cents for the order.
+If the final price exceeds this number, the order will not go through and will return a `max_price_exceeded` error.

 ### Optional attributes

 Attribute | Type | Description
 --------- | ---- | -----------
 gift_message | String | A message to include on the packing slip for the recipient.
-Must be no more than 240 characters, or 9 lines. is_gift | Boolean | Whether or not this order should be placed as a gift.
-Typically, retailers will exclude the price of the items on the receipt if this is set. max_price | Number | The maximum price in cents for the order.
-If the final price exceeds this number, the order will not go through and will return a `max_price_exceeded` error. webhooks | Object | A [webhooks object](#webhooks-object) including URLs that will receive POST requests after particular events have finished client_notes | Object | Any metadata to store on the request for future use.
+Must be no more than 240 characters, or 9 lines. webhooks | Object | A [webhooks object](#webhooks-object) including URLs that will receive POST requests after particular events have finished client_notes | Object | Any metadata to store on the request for future use.
 This object will be passed back in the response. promo_codes | Array | A list of promotion codes to use at checkout.
-See [promo code](#promo-code-object) object. po_number | Number | (Amazon business accounts only).
+See [promo code](#promo-code-object) object. strict_expired_product_id | Boolean | Defaults to false.
+If true, we will fail orderes where the product_id is "expired" or "deprecated".
+If unset or false, Amazon redirects us to a valid product_id and we buy that one. po_number | Number | (Amazon business accounts only).
 Adds a purchase order number to the order. affiliate_info | Object | (Amazon only) Add an Amazon affiliate tag to your order.
 Example value `{"tag": "yourtag-20"}`